-- Stop or slow the boat and circle toward the person overboard. - Try to aproach heading into the wind or into the waves. - Keep person overboard constantly in sight. - When almost alongside, stop the engine in gear to prevent propeller "windmilling".
+- Stop or slow the boat and circle toward the person overboard.
+Never reverse your boat to pick up someone in the water. - Try to approach heading into the wind or into the waves. - Keep person overboard constantly in sight. - When almost alongside, stop the engine in gear to prevent propeller "windmilling".